DECORATING A KITCHEN WITH BLACK APPLIANCES

 Because I don’t recommend this black-and-white combo very often, I don’t have many photos from my Paint Color Consulting clients to show you.
 I also don’t ‘borrow’ from other sites.
 However, I can show you kitchens that COULD handle black appliances, like the one above.

 As for PERCEPTION, it comes down to what you think looks good – heck, it’s your home; you need to be happy!
-Many people LOVE the look of white cabinets with black appliances, revelling in the contrast and dynamic energy this palette creates.
+Many people LOVE the look of white cabinets with black appliances, reveling in the contrast and dynamic energy this palette creates.
 PERSONALLY, there are very few kitchens that I think look good with white cabinets and black appliances, which leads to our next topic…

 HOW TO MAKE BLACK APPLIANCES & WHITE CABINETS LOOK GOOD